 ITS Technology Agreement documents describe current expectations of ITS and each department in regard to instructional technology.
 They serve to articulate the direction of technology in each department and to outline service and support guidelines for both ITS and each department.

 As a Service Level Agreement should match departmental needs as closely as possible, these documents will change over time as each department reviews its instructional technology.
-LIS welcomes an ongoing conversation with individual departments.
+ITS welcomes an ongoing conversation with individual departments.

 Technology Agreements have been drafted for each of the departments on campus.
 If you are interested in more information regarding the agreement for your particular department, please contact your department head.

 General information that is included in each of the Technology Agreements follows:

 ITS is responsible for the maintenance of standard classroom and general lab technology.
 General classrooms and labs are those which are not designated as single-purpose spaces by the Registrar’s Office.
 Below is a list of these standard classroom technologies and their replacement cycles.

 The Technology Help Desk responds to queries and issues regarding technology in standard classrooms and general labs.

 Classroom and lab computers (student and instructor workstations) are supplied with the standard campus-wide image developed for a given platform (Macintosh or Windows).
 The software image is updated at the beginning of the school year.
 Additions to the image should be requested through the Library liaison for the department by April 1 of the previous school year or submitted online at https://www.luther.edu/helpdesk/services/software-requests/.